z0rzi/compose-ai-message.nvim/README.md

   - The code (filename annotated, language-detected codeblock).
 - 🔄 Reset the message file instantly.
 - 📂 Open the message file in Neovim for review/copying.
+- 📋 Copy the markdown file content directly to clipboard.
 - ⚡ Works with any filetype.

 ## Installation